provsalt/notes/Social studies/Globalisation/Living in a globalized world/MNC.md

 ### Samsung
 South Korea based MNC specialized in a wide variety of services, one of their most popular branch, Samsung electronic can employ workers in the country to work for their software and bring their phone technology to the country.

-It is so big that it covers almost 20% of South Koreas GDP.
+It is so big that it covers almost 20% of South Koreas GDP and it's ties with the South Korea's government is huge as South Korea government funded the expansion of Samsung.